di/talks/goodhackerbadhacker/talk.md

 ![fit](images/ticket1.png)

-^ Once you pick one they email you your ticket
+^ Once you pick one they EMAIL you your ticket

 ---